passive aggressive

 Engaging:

-This can be a tough one, and one that will require the most practice if it doesn’t come naturally to you.
+This can be a tough one, and it’ll will require the most practice if it doesn’t come naturally to you.
 There is a fine line between wit and sarcasm.
 Stay on the side of wit.
 It’s not only disarming, but it changes the dynamic.

 The last thing you want to do is return their bad behavior with the same type of behavior.
 Listen to them and try to understand.
 Be gracious in the face of disgrace.
 Be kind so they don’t have a reason to be bitter.
 Then it’s all on them.
 Your conscience is clear.